 Blue fiesta flower.

-Vegetation at Pinnacles National Monument may be broadly grouped into five major habitat types or vegetation associations, described below.
+Vegetation at Pinnacles National Park may be broadly grouped into five major habitat types or vegetation associations, described below.
 These associations result from a web of interactions amongst the various plant species and such factors as soil type, direction of exposure, slope, moisture regime and fire history.
 Recognizing the plants that characterize an association allows us to see the patterns of these co-occurring factors.

 The most widespread plant community, chaparral occurs just about everywhere you look.
-Found on shallow or deep soils, north- or south-facing slopes, moist canyon bottoms or exposed upper ridges, eighty-two percent of the monument is covered by some type of chaparral.
+Found on shallow or deep soils, north- or south-facing slopes, moist canyon bottoms or exposed upper ridges, eighty-two percent of the Park is covered by some type of chaparral.
 All chaparral associations share similar characteristics, though the species composition and structure differ in relation to environmental factors.

 This vegetation type is composed mostly of shrubs up to two meters tall, and is adapted to grow in warm climates with little or no summer moisture, and variously wet winters.
 To survive and even thrive in the long hot summers, many of the plants have evolved adaptive traits such as small waxy-coated leaves, deep taproots, shrubby stature, water storage structures, and summer dormancy.

 In addition, many chaparral plant species have adapted to the natural occurrence of fire.
 For example, seeds of some chaparral plants lie dormant in the seedbank for years before a fire stimulates them to sprout.
 Dependent on disturbance and seedcoat scarification for seed germination, the plants may appear suddenly after a fire, even in areas in which they have long been absent.